 Nick is also registered to practice before the United States Patent and Trademark Office and has experience prosecuting patents and representing clients in inter partes review proceedings.

 - Ericsson v.
 TCL.
 Represents Ericsson in matters involving patent infringement and a dispute over FRAND terms for a license relating to LTE, WCDMA, and GSM technologies.
-The cases are pending before district courts in Texas and California.
+In December 2017, Nick presented and cross-examined witnesses in a four-day trial in the Eastern District of Texas that resulted in a finding of willful infringement and a jury award of $75 million for Ericsson.

 - University of Minnesota v.
 Ericsson.
 Represents Ericsson in a patent infringement action involving five patents related to LTE wireless technology.